zef/ATLAS-iOS/repo_requirements.md

 ## Your Class Repo:

 - Must have a file called `config.yml` at the root.
 - Must not contain `.DS_Store` files in git.
-Please [remove them](https://stackoverflow.com/questions/107701/how-can-i-remove-ds-store-files-from-a-git-repository) I recommend ignoring it at a global level on your machine, but you can also add it to your project's `.gitignore` file.
+Please [remove them](https://stackoverflow.com/questions/107701/how-can-i-remove-ds-store-files-from-a-git-repository).
+I recommend ignoring these files at a global level on your machine, but you can also add it to your project's `.gitignore` file.

 ## Your `config.yml` file: